mdrkrg/notes/pages/coding/cs61c/src/performance/Caches.md

 	- OS flushes cache before I/O
 - **Write-around**
 	- Data is directly written to memory only
+		- This often happens when data is only written and are not likely to be read again
+		- Seen in databases
 	- Valid bit of the block changed to invalid
 	- No write 'hit' (no data at the address get fetched in cache)